Bookmark or cite this page as <http://www.sym454.org/hebrew/drift.htm>

 R. Jose said: If one does not know how to square a town so as to make it correspond to the directions of the world, one may square it in accordance with the seasons.
 How?
 The direction in which on a long day the Sun rises and sets is the north face.
 The direction in which on a short day the Sun rises and sets is the south face.
 At the spring and autumn equinoxes the Sun rises in the middle point of the east and sets in the middle point of the west.

 In modern astronomical terms we could describe equinox days as starting with the sunrise azimuth at 90° east of north or ending with the sunset azimuth at 270° east of north or 90° west of north, but this is strictly true only at the equator.
 The Talmud Bavli asserts that true east is the horizon mid-point between the furthest northeast sunrise on the day of the north solstice (summer solstice for the northern hemisphere) and the furthest southeast sunrise on the day of the south solstice (winter solstice for the northern hemisphere), and similarly it asserts that true west is the horizon mid-point between the furthest northwest sunset on the day of the north solstice and the furthest southwest sunset on the day of the south solstice.
 This definition is astronomically valid only at the equator.
-At northern latitudes, such as Israel, because of atmospheric refraction near the horizon making Sun appear 1° to 2° higher than its true geometric position and also because of the approximately 1/2° solar diameter (we consider it to be daytime if any part of the solar disk is visible), and especially when observed at elevations above sea level (which causes Sun to be visible earlier as it rises and later as it sets), the sunrise and sunset directions are always further north than they are at the equator.
+At northern latitudes, such as Israel, because of atmospheric refraction near the horizon making Sun appear 1° to 2° higher than its true geometric position and also because of the approximately 1/2° solar diameter (we consider it to be daytime if any part of the solar disk is visible), and especially when observed at elevations above sea level (which causes Sun to be visible earlier as it rises and later as it sets), such as Jerusalem, the sunrise and sunset directions are always further north than they are at the equator.
 Consequently, at northern latitudes this method will always reckon true east to be modestly northeast of the correct direction and true west to be modestly northwest of the correct direction, and the converse applies at southern latitudes.

 Another source of error in this method is the time difference between the moment of an equinox and the moments of sunrise and sunset.
 A true east sunrise is possible at the equator only if the equinox moment occurs near sunrise, and a true west sunset is possible at the equator only if the equinox moment occurs near sunset at the observer's locale.
 The actual astronomical moment of an equinox is the moment when Sun crosses the celestial equator going from south-to-north (northward equinox) or from north-to-south (southward equinox), and can occur at any time of the day or night.